Benefits of collaboration

 Patient Safety Specialists

-Patient safety specialists are patient safety leaders in healthcare organisations and their time is dedicated to patient safety work.
+Patient safety specialists are patient safety leaders in healthcare organisations with dedicated time for patient safety work.
 They have been designated to provide dynamic senior patient safety leadership.
+More information is available on the NHS England webpage on Patient Safety Specialists.

 Governance or Risk Lead (and team)